flatcap/mutt-wiki-old/features/status-color.md

 Introduction
 ------------

-The “status-color” patch allows you to theme different parts of the status bar (also when it's used by the index).
+The "status-color" patch allows you to theme different parts of the status bar (also when it's used by the index).

 Unlike normal color commands, `color status` can now take up to 2 extra parameters (regex, num).

-    color status foreground background [ regex [ num ]]

-With zero parameters, Mutt will set the default color for the entire status bar.

-With one parameter, Mutt will only color the parts matching the regex.

-With two parameters, Mutt will only color the num'th sub-match of the regex.

 Commands
 --------